 The 2014 NRC report states that in colder water temperatures or sea ice, "the processes that control oil weathering-such as spreading, evaporation, photo-oxidation, emulsification, and natural dispersion-are slowed down or eliminated for extended periods of time."
 In some respects, the slower weathering processes may provide more time for response strategies, such as in situ burning or skimming.
-On the other hand, the longer the oil remains in an ecosystem, the more opportunity there is for exposure.
+On the other hand, the longer the oil remains in an ecosystem, the more opportunity there is for exposure to humans and other species in the ecosystem.